J&J COVID vaccine is 'safe and effective' — German official | DW | 23.04.2021

 The risk of blood clotting in people who have received Johnson & Johnson and AstraZeneca coronavirus vaccines is extremely low, especially for the over-60 age group, a top German health official said Friday.

-The president of Germany's Paul Ehrlich Insitute, Klaus Chichutek said reports of health damage from AstraZeneca were very rare and even rarer in the case of the J&J inoculation.
+The president of Germany's Paul Ehrlich Institute, Klaus Chichutek, said reports of health damage from AstraZeneca were very rare and even rarer in the case of the J&J inoculation.

-He said studies from the UK had shown AstraZeneca reduced COVD-related hospitalization in people who had had the first dose by 94%.
+He said studies from the UK had shown AstraZeneca reduced COVID-related hospitalization in people who had had the first dose by 94%.

 But Health Minister Jens Spahn, speaking at the same press conference, was quick to refute media reports that vaccines would be available to all in Germany from June onward.